infrawatch/smart-gateway-operator/README.md

 ### Deploy with the newly built operator

-Follow the same process as documented in the "Deployment" section above, but apply a patched version of the operator resource that uses the newly built operator image:
+Follow the same process as documented in the [Deployment](#Deployment) section above, but apply a patched version of the operator resource that uses the newly built operator image:

 ```shell